Posts

 Image

-My plan for the summer of 2020 was to be on the coast of Italy, meeting up with some travel friends for an all girl’s trip.
-We came up with the idea around November 2019, but as COVID-19 hit and became all the more powerful in its influence, it was clear that the trip was off.
-I have to admit, I was quite lucky to be spending the pandemic in beautiful Hawaii.
+My plan for the summer of 2020 was to be on the coast of Italy, meeting up with some travel friends for an all-girls trip.
+We came up with the idea around November 2019, but as COVID-19 hit and became increasingly powerful, it was clear that the trip was off.
+I was pretty lucky to be spending the pandemic in beautiful Hawaii.
 Once people were discouraged from coming to the islands, things got pretty loose.
-While social distancing and wearing masks were encouraged, we weren’t as restricted as other places on the mainland or other countries.
+While social distancing and wearing masks were encouraged, we weren't as restricted as other places on the mainland or other countries.
 I can see how I was a brat for complaining when in reality, I could still do many hikes, see friends (in groups of 10 or less), and visit the beaches I loved.
-Regardless, I had the summer off from work and I was hoping to go somewhere new.
-Since international travel was not likely to happen, I figured I’d take the time to see friends and family on the mainland.
-I ended up talking to a girlfriend in Las Veg...
+Regardless, I had the summer off from work, and I was hoping to go somewhere new.
+Since international travel was not likely to happen, I decided to visit friends and family on the mainland.
+I ended up talking to a girlfriend in Las Vegas who was also upset about the change in her pla...